 Make sure to take all the safety measures before getting up on a wet metal roof.
 Get your harness, safety ropes, brackets and fall protection systems ready.

-4. Top Pick for PRO shoes: Thorogood American Heritage Boots
+4. Best Professional: Thorogood American Heritage Boots

 Thorogood is one of the most trusted brands in the work footwear industry.